steveteuber/kubectl-graph/README.md

 #### Neo4j

-To install the `cypher-shell` command line utility and the `Neo4j Desktop.app`:
+To connect to a Neo4j database, you'll need to install the `cypher-shell` command line tool first:

 ```
 brew install cypher-shell
-brew cask install neo4j
 ```

 ### Installation